apache/ratis/ratis-logservice/README.md

 `client-env.sh` launches a Docker container that can communicate with the LogService cluster running from `docker-compose`.
 You can do this by hand, but take care that the correct network is provided when launching your container.

+## Service configuration

+The log service loads configuration values from a file named logservice.xml.
+The service looks up this file in an application class path.
+All service configuration options are described in logservice-example.xml file.